DataDog/documentation/content/en/logs/workspace/_index.md

 | May 29 10:58:54.000 | 47694       | cb23d1a7-c0cb  | 703.71       | OK     |
 | May 31 12:20:01.152 | 80207       | 2c75b835-4194  | 386.21       | ERROR  |

-The reference table `trading_platform_users` is added as a data source:
+Then the reference table `trading_platform_users` is added as a data source:

 | customer_name  | customer_id | account_status |
 | -------------- | ----------- | -------------- |